NoOneUST/BoatSimulation-PyTorch-Numpy/README.md

     `Enjoy` this program!

     I know very clearly that this program is still far from maturation.
     If you have any questions or find any bugs, please feedback to me via email `lwangcg@connect.ust.hk`.

 ####    `Notice`:

-    It's not permitted for students in HKUST's QEA class to copy any part of this code directly before they submit their code, or it will be treated as cheating.
+    It's not permitted for students in HKUST's QEA class to copy any part of this code directly before they submit their code.
+    Or it will be treated as cheating.

 ####    `Example Outputs`: